 To put it simply, the more context (communicative, situational, and visual) you provide to your translation team, the better quality translations you will receive.
-It’s a no-brainer.
+It’s a no-brainer, enabling your translators to translate in context is a win win.
 The more you put in, the more you get out.
 One question I often receive from companies interested in using a TMS (translation management system) such as Lokalise is “How do I provide these context measures so that my team returns the highest quality translation possible?”.

 For teams involved in localization projects of any scale, going back and forth with translations in multiple languages is a known pain point.
 Missed context is normally the main issue when you have to address the quality of translations, from different meanings for the same word, to the length of phrases, etc. Too many errors occur simply due to little to no instructions being provided.
 Moreover, if these mistakes are not discovered during QA, as no one internally speaks the target language, they will be discovered by users, impacting their experience with your product.